jcrobak/parquet-python/docs/source/details.rst

 - ``dask.dataframe.read_parquet`` with keyword options similar to ``ParquetFile.to_pandas``.
 The URL parameter, however, can point to various filesystems, such as S3 or HDFS.
 Loading is *lazy*, only happening on demand.
-Currently available as ``dask.dataframe.io.parquet.read_parquet``.
 - ``dask.dataframe.DataFrame.to_parquet`` with keyword options similar to ``fastparquet.write``.
 One row-group/file will be generated for each division of the dataframe, or, if using partitioning, up to one row-group/file per division per partition combination.
-Currently available as ``dask.dataframe.io.parquet.to_parquet``.